asmanmalik/asmanmalik/README.md

 🌟 Passionate about **Leadership, open-source contributions, social learning, and building impactful digital solutions**

 🌱 Currently working on:
 - ⚡ **Synergex Solutions Ltd.** – A medical billing and IT services startup
-- 🔥 **ETL-Empowerment Through Learning ** – A U.S.-based 501(c)(3) non-profit organization, aiming to build a vibrant online tech community where industry professionals passionately mentor and support IT students and recent graduates,
+- 🔥 **ETL-Empowerment Through Learning.** – A U.S.-based 501(c)(3) non-profit organization, aiming to build a vibrant online tech community where industry professionals passionately mentor and support IT students and recent graduates,
 - 🏦 **Agile transformation initiatives** in financial services

 ---